starfederation/datastar/site/static/md/reference/attribute_plugins.md

 ### Attribute Order

-Note that `data-*` attributes are evaluated in the order they appear in the DOM.
+<em>`data-*` attributes are evaluated in the order they appear in the DOM.</em>

 Elements are evaluated by walking the DOM in a depth-first manner, and attributes are processed in the order they appear in the element.
 This means that if you use a signal in a [Datastar expression](/guide/datastar_expressions), it must be defined _before_ it is used.

 ```html
 <!-- This works: -->